 When we do these three things, our kids are more likely to think, “Wow, this teacher cares about me.
 She knows what she's talking about when it comes to writing instruction, and she's passionate.”
 In short, they'll find us credible, and that means that they'll learn more, too.

 Note from Dave: The credibility belief is one of five I focus on in my classroom and writing.
 I've actually built a whole online PD course on these five key beliefs — it's schedule-friendly, and current participants are calling it one of the most valuable PD experiences they've ever had.
-If you're interested in learning more about the summer session, you can sign up for the list here.
+If you're interested in learning more about the current session, you can learn more here.